dcunited001/dc.files/MINT17_INSTALL.md

 So later, i had ethernet access and everything took 5 minutes to install like it's supposed to.
 I had some issues with the hidpi resolution being way to high, since the MBP 2013 screen is retina.
 I needed to go to `Preferences > General` to get Cinnamon to adjust UI elements for.

+Note: retina-display resolution became a problem once I wanted to use the GPU for computing.
+Over 700GB of GPU RAM are in use at all times on my system.
+Tensorflow blows up if it tries to allocate more memory than is available.
+Livestreaming over OBS requires even more memory.

 >  Things that are awesome: apparently shitty wifi drivers are bundled with the Linux Mint ISO and *may not actually require internet*.
 >  I may just be an idiot.